Make a compliment, comment or complaint

 The Local Government and Social Care Ombudsman publishes decision notices regarding the complaints they receive.
 To see the decision notices relating to Herefordshire Council, go the Ombudsman website and enter "Herefordshire Council" as the organisation name.

-- You can download and view the councillors' code of conduct and view the national guidance on councillors' personal interests.
+- You can read the councillors' code of conduct and view the national guidance on councillors' personal interests.
 If you would like to make a complaint about a councillor's conduct, please refer to our standards procedure document.
-Complaints must be made using the members conduct complaint form which also contains more information on what to expect and how we process your complaint.
-Where there is an appeal against the complaint we follow the Code of conduct appeals process
+Complaints must be made using the members conduct complaint form which also contains more information on what to expect and how we process your complaint

 - Wherever possible, the monitoring officer will resolve complaints.
-If, following a formal investigation, this is not possible, the monitoring officer will refer the matter to the Standards Panel, following the Standards Panel procedure for hearing an appeal
+If, following a formal investigation, this is not possible, the monitoring officer will refer the matter to the Standards Panel

 - For complaints against parish councillors, the Guidance on complaints against parish councillors sets out what the monitoring officer can investigate in relation to these complaints